Samupietila/AI-Chatbot/README.md

 ## Introduction

-# Essi-bot - Interactive quizzbot
+# Essi-bot - Interactive Quizzbot

 This project is designed to create an interactive quizzbot using Rasa, intended for customer service purposes.
 It supports users by answering queries.